Purified Water Project

 About the Project

-Valley Water is expanding its ability to replenish its groundwater with purified water, a drought-resilient, and locally controlled water source.
-Valley Water must meet future water demand and identify a sustainable water supply to combat the effects of climate change.
-The Purified Water Project will help meet those water supply goals, which include providing at least 10% of water demand in Santa Clara County through recycled and purified water.
+Valley Water must meet future water demand and identify a sustainable water supply to combat the effects of future droughts and climate change.
+A Potable Reuse Project will help reach those water supply goals, which include meeting at least ten percent of water demand in Santa Clara County through recycled and purified water.
+Pure Water Silicon Valley is envisioned to be a Direct Potable Reuse project located in San José and will allow Valley Water to develop the use of purified water to supplement existing drinking water sources in a manner that minimizes environmental impacts and protects public health.

 How Safe is Purified Water?